bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 ### Translate monthly mean discharge from hydrology model into fundamental units from Freshwater Atlas

 From the watershed and stream data that the Freshwater Atlas has, it is possible to create a lookup table that will be used to identify each fundamental watershed in the new region.
-The `Watershed Feature ID` (WFI) will be the unique value assigned to each watershed piece, and the `FWA Watershed Code` is the code that indicates which river segment of the river is downstream of each watershed, and which watershed is upstream of that river segment.
+The `Watershed Feature ID` (WFI) will be the unique value assigned to each watershed, and the `FWA Watershed Code` is the code that formulates the tree structure of the watersheds.

 For each watershed section, the monthly mean discharge can be calculated by intersecting the polygon with the gridded data, and then averaging the values for each month.